SparkPost/pizza-bot/README.md

 A Slack App is like a super-charged single-team bot.
 It is more complicated to configure and set up than a single-team bot.
 To configure a Slack App, you need a Client ID and Client Secret.
 It also requires a webserver listening on a port for HTTP requests.
 One app can interact with multiple teams and has full access to all the Slack APIs.
 Slack Apps can have a bot user just like a single-team bot, and while they don't have to, they usually do.

-Skellington handles most of the complicated setup of a Slack App, all you need is some different configuration options.
+Skellington handles most of the complicated setup of a Slack App, all you need is some different configuration options and a way to receive HTTP requests.

 ### Local Tunneling